Dermatologist In Singapore - Lumine Dermatology Clinic

 Scar formation can occur following accidents, burns, surgical procedures, acne, and illnesses.
 The size and appearance of scars vary, ranging from large and painful to barely noticeable.
 Factors such as skin type and genetic predisposition can influence the type of scar that develops.

 It is important to note that not all wounds result in noticeable scars, and many scars fade over time.
-Not all scars require intervention, but if a scar is causing discomfort or is cosmetically concerning, seek appropriate scar treatment to make it less obvious.
+Not all scars require intervention, but if a scar is causing discomfort or is cosmetically concerning, seek appropriate scar removal treatment to make it less obvious.

 What are the common symptoms of scars?